MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/contract-to-entitlement-migration.md

 ### Things to consider

-This section provides information on the functionalities that are different between contracts and entitlements and need to be considered when you are migrating the contracts records to entitlements.
+This section provides information on the functionalities that are different between contracts and entitlements and need to be considered in the migration process.

 #### Single product contract

-If you have a contract tied to a single product, follow these steps:
+If you've a contract tied to a single product, follow these steps:

 1. Create an entitlement.
 2. Add only one product in the **PRODUCTS** grid.